 Second, it is very likely that where you need one of these items, you’ll need the other essential equipment.
 Since this is primarily a review of the suits, we shall begin with that.

 As per the description, this one covers the upper part of your body, but unlike the Vivo jacket, this one comes with full sleeves and gloves.

 Although there’s no mention of thumb holds, the elastic on the gloves makes up for that and will keep your arms safe.

 It is a lightweight garment, which you’ll need during the summer, and comes highly praised for its quality polyester cotton blend.

 As with most online purchases, getting the right size seems to be a challenge.

-The shape of the hood helps to keep the veil away from your face, thus keeping your nose sting-free.
+The hood’s shape helps keep the veil away from your face, thus keeping your nose sting-free.

 The additional components, namely the hive tool and bee brush, are vital to beekeeping, and it is possible to lose them over time, so even if you have them, getting yourself an extra one of each wouldn’t hurt.

-This high-quality and professional bee suit by Eco-Keeper is definitely a keeper.
+This high-quality and professional bee suit by the Eco-Keeper Store is definitely a keeper.
 It’s lightweight but able to protect you against the persistent attack from your bees.